 That's right.
 More.
 Clients.
 In.
 Your.
 (Figurative) Backyard.

 Unless you're a budding filmmaker in Casper, WY, you'll have a big city near-ish to you.
 And that big city is rife with people who need video production.
-And 2018 is yet another new year where even more businesses and brands will have to net attention with video.
+And this year is yet another new year where even more businesses and brands will have to net attention with video.

 Forget weddings, birthdays, and music videos - go for the businesses right in your backyard by pitching your services as a video producer.
 It'll put some grit in you as you level up as a filmmaker.